 RULES OF THE FACULTY

 Course instructors do not have the authority to waive or modify the add, drop, withdrawal, or grade option deadlines, final examination schedule, guidelines for Incompletes, or any other rules of the Faculty.
 The Undergraduate Record lays out the general academic guidelines and policies by which the College operates.
 The Association Deans in Monroe Hall do not make College rules; we implement the policies approved by the Faculty by way of the Committee on Educational Policy and the Curriculum (CEPC).
 Every student has the right to appeal negative decisions to the Committee on Faculty Rules (CFR), made up of faculty who do not have responsibilities in Monroe Hall.

 SYLLABUS, COURSE GUIDELINES, AND COLLAB

-Sound pedagogy and common sense suggest that students receive in writing at the outset of a course notification of how it will progress, how it will be conducted (attendance, for example), daily or weekly assignments, information on office hours and information on how the grade is determined.
+Sound pedagogy, common sense and Provost policy require that students receive in writing at the outset of a course notification of how it will progress, how it will be conducted (attendance, for example), daily or weekly assignments, information on office hours and information on how the grade is determined.
 A key element in the resolution of disputes that arise occasionally between instructors and students is this very notification.
 Items for inclusion are the grading policy, dates of quizzes and final examination, attendance policy, your office hours, and how to reach you.
 Students adding late should receive this information when they enroll.
 If your course is not already included in the Collab offerings, please consider signing up.
 Instructions can be found at https://collab.itc.virginia.edu/portal.
 Instructors and students find that Collab enhances teaching and learning by improving communications among the participants in a class.